theSteveMitchell/postgres_upsert/README.md

 options:
 - :delimiter - the string to use to delimit fields from the source data.
 Default is ","
 - :header => specifies if the file/io source contains a header row.
 Either :header option must be true, or :columns list must be passed.
 Default true
-- :key_column => the primary key or unique key column on your destination table, used to distinguish new records from existing records.
+- :unique_key => the primary key or unique key column (or composite key columns) on your destination table, used to distinguish new records from existing records.
 Default is the primary_key of your destination table/model.
 - :update_only => when true, postgres_upsert will ONLY update existing records, and not insert new.
 Default is false.

 ## Examples